Limited Offer | Free Shipping | 60-Day Returns

 Before a night shift, aim for 7 to 9 hours of sleep for optimal alertness or at least a 90-minute nap to lessen sleepiness and boost performance.
 Aligning your sleep schedule with these tips can ease the transition to night work.

 For night shift workers, ideal nap lengths are 20-30 minutes or a 90-minute cycle to enhance alertness without disrupting sleep patterns.
 Time your naps carefully to avoid sleep inertia and ensure they don't interfere with your main sleep schedule, helping you with fatigue management and a healthier sleep cycle.
+Understanding the main differences between napping and sleeping can improve your rest and boost your overall health.

 Join our newsletter and be the first to hear it!